-Substance use disorders involve a pathologic pattern of behaviors in which patients continue to use a substance despite experiencing significant problems related to its use.
+Substance use disorders generally involve behavior patterns in which people continue to use a substance despite having problems caused by its use.
 There may also be physiologic manifestations, including changes in brain circuitry.
 The common terms "addiction," "abuse," and "dependence" are too loosely and variably defined to be very useful in systematic diagnosis; "substance use disorder" is more comprehensive and has fewer negative connotations.

 Drugs in the 10 classes vary in how likely they are to cause a substance use disorder.
 The likelihood is termed addiction liability and depends upon a combination of factors including

-Rate at which the drug crosses the blood-brain barrier and stimulates the reward pathway
+How strongly the drug stimulates the brain's reward pathway